LakeinLove/Mage-The-Awakening/Lexicon/Social Manoeuvring.md

 ## Quick Guide

 - A character has X Doors where X is equal to the lower of Resolve or Composure.
-- Add 2 Doors if it's a Breaking Point or Act of Hubris, 1 Door if it prevents resolving an Aspiration or Obsession, and 1 Door if it acts against a Virtue.
+- Add 2 Doors if it's a Breaking Point or Act of Hubris, 1 Door if it prevents resolving an Aspiration or [[Obsessions|Obsession]], and 1 Door if it acts against a Virtue.
 - To persuade them, open Doors 1 by 1, one per roll not per success
 - Opening a Door can be a social roll, but you could also fix their car.
 - Sometimes it can be contested by Wits to detect lying, etc.